Orthogonal Mode Decomposition for Finite Discrete Signals: Conclusion

-For finite length discrete real signals, we introduce an interpolation function $\Psi_{u}(t)$ with the same bandwidth.
+We introduce the interpolation function $\Psi_{u}(t)$ of finite discrete signals.
+The interpolation function has the same bandwidth as the finite discrete signal.
 The interpolation function space $\boldsymbol{IFS_{(n,\Delta)}}$ is constructed.
 The orthogonal basis and the orthogonal projection operator of $\boldsymbol{IFS_{(n,\Delta)}}$ are found.
-Thus, the mode can be obtained by applying the orthogonal projection operator to $\Psi_{u}(t)$.
-Based on the parity decomposition of the signal, we define the intrinsic phase function and the intrinsic instantaneous frequency of the signal.
-The bandwidth of mode is determined under the constraint that the intrinsic instantaneous frequency is always positive (or always negative) throughout the time period.
-Compared with the traditional EMD and VMD, the orthogonal mode decomposition algorithm has many advantages: it is an algorithm for extracting individual modes, which can extract any mode of interest without considering other modes; The parity decomposition of the signals also helps us directly obtain the real and imaginary parts of the Fourier spectrum of the signals.
-Based on the position of principal lobe in the real axis spectrum and the imaginary axis spectrum, the center frequency of the mode can be determined quickly.
-The frequency band of each mode can be determined through iteration, and the process of obtaining the frequency band of the mode is also the process of extracting the mode.
+The modes can be extracted by applying the orthogonal projection operator to $\Psi_{u}(t)$.
+Based on the parity decomposition of a signal, we define the intrinsic phase function and the instantaneous frequency of the signal.
+The bandwidth of modes is determined under the constraint that the instantaneous frequency is always positive (or always negative) throughout the time segment.
+Compared with traditional EMD and VMD algorithms, the orthogonal mode decomposition algorithm has many advantages.
+It is an algorithm for extracting individual modes and can extract any mode of interest without considering other modes.
+The parity decomposition of the signals also helps directly obtain the real and imaginary part spectrum.
+Based on the position of the principal lobe in the real and imaginary part spectrum, the center frequency of the mode can be determined quickly.
+The bandwidth of the modes can be determined through the iteration procedure, and the iteration procedure of determining the bandwidth of the mode is also the procedure of extracting the mode.

-Further experiments show that the orthogonal modal decomposition algorithm is still efficient for the real-time rolling refreshed data set obtained by real-time sampling.
-In the application of real-time mode decomposition, the orthogonal mode decomposition algorithm has greater advantages than other algorithms because of its higher computational efficiency.
-These applications include signal real-time filtering, equipment fault diagnosis and real-time modeling of physical processes,etc.
+Further experiments show that the orthogonal mode decomposition algorithm is still efficient for the real-time rolling refreshed data set obtained by real-time sampling.
+Because of high computational efficiency, the orthogonal mode decomposition algorithm is even more suitable for real-time applications.
+These applications include signal real-time filtering, equipment fault diagnosis, real-time modeling of physical processes, etc.